eirikhoye/airr_tools/README.md

 To generate hill diversity profiles, edit the config.yaml file to contain the appropriate paths.

-Because generating diversity profiles can be a bit time consuming, it is a good idea to run them through the snakemake workflow script, so each file only has to be run once, regardless of whether additional files are added.
+Because generating diversity profiles can be annoying, it is a good idea to run them through the snakemake workflow script, so each sample only has to be run once, regardless of whether additional samples are added to the analysis.

-First, ensure that the rearrangement files are organized to one file per sample in the data/rearrangements directory.
+First, ensure that the rearrangement files are organized as one file per sample in the data/rearrangements directory.
 If you have all rearrangements merged into a single file, you can unmerge them in the same directory using:
 ```
 python scripts/Rearrangement_to_single_files.py </path/to/rearrangements_dir/> <rearrangements_filename.tsv>
 ```